The Dry Season

 The elves are divided into numerous nations, but while many smaller republics have risen or fallen over the centuries, only five have lasted for long.
 Three can trace their routes back to the beginning of recorded history in the islands, one splintered from the Celestial Kingdom after a long period under Orcish rule, and the fifth was established by powerful sorcerers from wealthy families tired of pointless internal squabbles.

 The Republic of Talaris, located on the largest of the elven isles, claims descent from the warlord Talar, the great populist, who instituted the first elven republic and created the system on which all the other republics are based.
 The other republics do not dispute this point; they simply find Talaris’ insistence on keeping everything exactly as it was when the republic was first instituted backwards and foolish.
 Talaris is less efficient, less advanced and socially stagnant – but sheer numbers and their available resources have kept them relevant.

 Easternmost of the elven republics, Sido is nearest to both the central island and the territory of the Celestial Kingdom.
-They broke away from orcish rule almost seven hundred years ago, but their architecture, highly organized bureaucracy and more rigid social structure all still reflect colonial influence.
+They broke away from orcish rule almost four hundred years ago, but their architecture, highly organized bureaucracy and more rigid social structure all still reflect colonial influence.
 Sido is a wild card in Orc-Elf relations, as likely to side with the Celestial Kingdom as the other republics, since both are equally unlikely to have Sido’s best interests in mind.

 The republic of Mekriti is home to the most militaristic of the elves.
 Descended from Makara, a mighty warrior and brilliant strategist, their military is large, well-drilled and well-equipped, and would be a grave threat to orcish dominance if they were not the furthest of the republics from the Celestial Kingdom – and if the other republics were not so afraid of being conquered that they refuse to allow more than a few Mekriti warships in their airspace at any time.